jeffreykegler/hoonlint/misc/whitespace.md

 # Sail

 Sail statements start with a semicolon.
-Sail statements never participate in reanchoring.
+Sail statements do not curry.

 ## Sail 1-fixed runes